Grace and hope

 Life is sometimes very complex and we face challenges in relationships with others, but also with ourselves.
 How do we, as parents who want to raise and support their children, deal with problems when they arise?
 How do we as an employer, supervisor or administrator deal with difficulties with an employee or employee?
 Do we prepare by focusing on our relationship with Christ?
 The truth is that our fellow human beings are loved and valued by God?

-With the help of the Holy Spirit dwelling in us, we learn to understand and believe in the hope we have in Jesus.
-Peter exhorts us not to lose our firm hold: “But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
-Glory to him now and forever! " (2.
-Petrus 3,18).
+Through the help of the Holy Spirit who dwells within us, we learn to understand and believe in the hope we have in Jesus.
+Peter exhorts us not to lose our firm footing: “But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
+To him be glory both now and forever!”
+(2. Petr 3,18).

-Because of the resurrection of Jesus and the associated message of hope for a wonderful future, it is good to reflect on Jesus' highest act of love: «He who was in divine form did not consider it a robbery to be equal to God, but emptied himself and assumed the form of a servant, was like men and recognized as man in appearance »(Philippians 2,6-7).
+Because of the resurrection of Jesus and the associated message of hope for a wonderful future, it is good to reflect on Jesus' highest act of love: "Who, being in very nature God, did not consider equality with God something to be used to his own advantage, but emptied himself, taking the form of a servant, being born in human likeness."
+(Phil 2,6-7).

 Jesus humbled himself to become man.
 He graciously graces each of us so that we may be filled with his hope.
 Jesus Christ is our living hope!